louesejackson/bootstrap-grid-worksheet/README.md

 **- Add another class to all 4 box div's to set the column size for large windows**

 ​	HINT: What is 12 / 4?

-​	HINT2: The final box div will look something like

-​	`<div class="col-6 col-md-4 col-lg-?">`

 <div style="page-break-after: always"></div>